mahdi-shafiei/STAT-4830/README.md

 1. How to train your model
 2. Optimization in PyTorch

 See a rough outline of the course [here](rough_outline.md).

 ## High-level thoughts on the course

 * **Who is this course meant for?** This is an experimental undergraduate course meant for students who are (roughly) in their junior or senior year.
-The course might also be beneficial to PhD students who wish to apply optimization techniques in their research.
+The course should also be beneficial to PhD students who wish to apply optimization techniques in their research.
 * **What is the goal of the course?** By the end of the course, my goal is for you to be able to *intelligently apply numerical optimization techniques* in a research project in machine learning, data science, or related fields.
 We will discuss optimization theory in the course, but that will not be the focus.
 * **Production vs. Research-level code?** We will mainly be coding Python notebooks developing research-level code that focuses on the intricacies of optimization methods.
 Taking research-level code to production is a separate skill that we will not focus on in this course.
 * **Are there similar courses at Penn or other universities?** Not that I am aware of—if you find some, let me know!
 I will develop this course from scratch and adapt it to student interests as we go.
+* **Which IDE should I use?** For local development, use [Cursor](https://www.cursor.com/).
+For remote development, use [Google Colab](https://colab.research.google.com/).

 ## Table of Contents
 - [Overview](#overview)